aiotrc/connectivity/README.md

         and results of other digits, is similar above

-# terminal command to this components:
+# terminal command to run this components:

 python connectivity.py broker_ip min_hash max_hash mongodb_ip